senselogic/FAIRSKILL/README.md

 When a player finishes a game, his skill is adjusted only if he has played for a minimum duration.

-The score of a player who has joined an ongoing game is first normalized by dividing it by his play time during the last game.
+The score of a player who has joined an ongoing game is first normalized proportionally to his play time ratio during the last game.

 The lost/won skill points of a player are proportional to the average normalized skill difference at the end of the game.